Driver ordered to steer clear of man holding onto hood of car for miles

 Kamrowski, 65, also pleaded not guilty to a disorderly conduct charge and was released on his own recognizance.

-Prosecutors said that a minor sideswipe sparked the altercation Friday between Fitzgerald and Kamrowski, according to NBC Boston.
-They said Kamrowski stopped after the accident to exchange information with Fitzgerald, but he supposedly refused to get out of the car.
+Kamrowski said the altercation started when Fitzgerald allegedly drifted into his lane and hit his side mirror, according to the criminal complaint.
+Kamrowski told police that he wasn't sure if the mirror was broken, and wanted to exchange information with Fitzgerald, but he refused to pull over.

+He told police that traffic was moving slow on the interstate so he was able to catch up with Fitzgerald.
+Kamrowski said he got out of his car and walked up to Fitzgerald's SUV and once again tried to exchange information.
+When Fitzgerald refused, Kamrowski reached into the car and grabbed a metal water bottle that was on the front passenger seat, according to the complaint.

-Kamrowski allegedly grabbed a metal water bottle from inside Fitzgerald's car and then stood in front of the car, prosecutors said.
-When Fitzgerald attempted to drive away, Kamrowski hopped on the hood.
+Kamrowski then walked in front of the car.
+When Fitzgerald went to drive away, Kamrowski said he jumped on the hood to avoid getting hit.
+He said he held onto the hood while Fitzgerald was driving because he thought he would die if he let go.

 "I thought he was going to run over me," Kamrowski told the NBC affiliate Friday.
 "I don't think he stopped, he kept going fast, slow, fast, slow, to get me to slide off.”